serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Abusing Common Providers

-After extending this discussion to a cloud security forum, a couple of people have suggested ways of exfiltrating variables by abusing common providers.
+After extending this discussion to a cloud security forum, a couple of people have suggested ways of exfiltrating variables by abusing common providers that are likely already used by a target.

 For example, as an attacker you could leverage the AWS provider to request a resource in another account you control and set the resource name to a Terraform variable you want to exfiltrate.
 After opening a PR and letting the `plan` run, you would then check the CloudTrail logs in the other account to retrieve the value.